Enterprise Management Incentives (EMI)

 - no income tax (or NICs) on exercise; and

-- employees benefit from the 10% “Entrepreneurs’ Relief” rate of capital gains tax on a sale of the shares acquired, as long as the sale is at least a year after the option grant (regardless of whether they hold less than 5% of the company); but
+- employees benefit from the 10% “Entrepreneurs’ Relief” rate of capital gains tax on a sale of the shares acquired, as long as the sale is at least two years after the option grant (regardless of whether they hold less than 5% of the company); but

 - employers will still have the full benefit of corporation tax relief on the gain received by the employee on exercise.